Hurricane Florence weakens to Cat 2 storm but storm surge expected to hit 'catastrophic levels'

 Airlines had canceled nearly 1,000 flights and counting.

-Fox News' Lucia Suarez Sang and The Associated Press contributed to this report.
+Fox News' Lucia Suarez Sang, Amy Lieu and The Associated Press contributed to this report.